Upcoming exhibition

 An exhibition organized by the Kunstmuseen Krefeld in cooperation with the Museum der Moderne Salzburg and the Fundació Joan Miró, Barcelona.

-Curated by Katia Baudin with Waleria Dorogova, with exceptional support of Pernette Perriand and Jacques Barsac.
+Curated by Katia Baudin with Waleria Dorogova, and Juliane Duft (until March 2025), with special support from Pernette Perriand and Jacques Barsac.

 Photography of Charlotte Perriand, Synthèse des Arts,